Skip to main content

 A map of Copenhagen

-Copenhagen is a very cool city.
-Home of great design, bike culture and hygge (kind of a Danish approach to living well that roughly translates to coziness), it's well worth the visit.
-As the former home of science legends Tycho Brahe, Hans Christian Ørsted and Niels Bohr, it's an especially attractive destination for geeks.
+As the former home of science legends Tycho Brahe, Hans Christian Ørsted and Niels Bohr, Copenhagen is an especially attractive destination for geeks.
 2020 marked the bicentennial of one of the greatest feats in science history, Ørsted's discovery of electromagnetism.

 Ørsted's discovery not only led to a technological revolution, it eventually paved the way for the powerful electromagnets, housed at special magnet labs across the world, that enable new discoveries about materials, energy and life itself.